teodorlu/shed/README.md

 # Teodor's Clojure shed

-Stability: potentially very unstable.
+Stability: unstable.
-I'm using tools here as my daily driver, and may push breaking changes to master.
+I'm using these tools to drive my daily work, and I prefer to work without branching.
+I may push breaking changes.
+I may push bugs.
-But that breaks my daily workflow, so I want to avoid that.
+But when I push bugs, I also break my daily driver, so I prefer to avoid that.
 Think of `teodorlu/shed` as a rolling-release distribution of Clojure tools.
 If some of this stuff actually gets good & use, I'll consider spinning it out into its own thing.
 But for now, I prefer to minimize moving pieces (repos) to reduce all possible friction in order to get started.